 Schema markup helps search engines understand your content and enables rich results that improve click-through rates.
 JSON-LD is the recommended format for its simplicity and maintainability.

-Start with essential schema types: Organization, Article, and BreadcrumbList.
+Start with Organization, Article, and BreadcrumbList schema.
 Add FAQ schema where relevant.
-For local businesses, LocalBusiness schema is critical for local SEO.
+For Malaysian local businesses, LocalBusiness schema with accurate address and geo-coordinates feeds directly into Google Maps and local pack results.

-Use connected schema with @graph to create relationships between entities.
-Test with Google’s Rich Results Test and monitor performance in Search Console.
-Properly implemented schema is a valuable part of technical SEO that enhances search visibility.
+Use connected schema with @graph to build entity relationships.
+Validate with the Rich Results Test, then monitor performance in Search Console’s Enhancements reports.
+Well-implemented structured data is a practical part of technical SEO that enhances search visibility and can help you win featured snippets through rich results.

 Frequently Asked Questions